Cinema of Poland: During World War II, Polish filmmakers in Great Britain created the anti-Nazi color film Calling Mr. Smith (1943) about Nazi crimes in occupied Europe and about Nazi propaganda. It was one of the first anti-Nazi films in history being both an avant-garde and a documentary film.After WWII

-In November 1945 the communist government founded the film production and distribution organization Film Polski, and put the well-known Polish People's Army filmmaker Aleksander Ford in charge.
+In November 1945, the communist government founded the film production and distribution organization Film Polski, and put the well-known Polish People's Army filmmaker Aleksander Ford in charge.
 Starting with a few railway carriages full of film equipment taken from the Germans they proceed to train and build a Polish film industry.
 The FP output was limited; only thirteen features were released between 1947 and its dissolution in 1952, concentrating on Polish suffering at the hands of the Nazis.
-In 1947 Ford moved to help establish the new National Film School in Łódź, where he taught for 20 years.
+In 1947, Ford moved to help establish the new National Film School in Łódź, where he taught for 20 years.

 The industry used imported cameras and film stocks.
 At first ORWO black and white film stock from East Germany and then Eastman colour negative stock and ORWO print stocks for rushes and release prints.
 Poland made its own lighting equipment.
 Because of the high costs of film stock Polish films were shot with very low shooting ratios, the amount of film stock used in shooting the film to length of the finished film.
 The equipment and film stock were not the best and budgets were modest but the film makers received probably the best training in the world from the Polish Film School.
 Another advantage was Film Polski's status as a state organisation, so its film-makers had access to all Polish institutions and their cooperation in making their films.
 Film cameras were able to enter almost every aspect of Polish life.

 The first film produced in Poland following the World War II was Zakazane piosenki (1946), directed by Leonard Buczkowski, which was seen by 10.8 million people (out of 23,8 total population) in its initial theatrical run.
 Buczkowski continued to make films regularly until his death in 1967.
-Other important films of early post-World War II period were The Last Stage (1948), directed by Wanda Jakubowska, who continued to make films until the transition from communism to capitalism in 1989, and Border Street (1949), directed by Aleksander Ford.
+Other important films of the early post-World War II period were The Last Stage (1948), directed by Wanda Jakubowska, who continued to make films until the transition from communism to capitalism in 1989, and Border Street (1949), directed by Aleksander Ford.

-By the mid 1950s, following the end of Stalinism in Poland, Film production was organised into film groups.
+By the mid-1950s, following the end of Stalinism in Poland, Film production was organised into film groups.
 A film group was a collection of film makers, led by an experienced film director and consisting of writers, film directors and production managers.
 They would write scripts, create budgets, apply for funding off the Ministry of Culture and produce the picture.
 They would hire actors and crew, and use studios and laboratories controlled by Film Polski.